 We think it’s important for you to get out into the real world too, so you’ll have the chance to take part in an internship (work experience placement) where you’ll put your practical skills to the test.
 You will get a chance to shadow workers, attend meetings, experience service delivery and carry out some tasks to help your placement organisation.
 In the past students have attended settings such as local authorities, community organisations, care homes and charities including Jimmy’s Cambridge, FoodCycle and Railway House to only name a few.

 Throughout the course, there’s a strong emphasis on student participation and consultation, and you’ll learn to approach policy issues in a rational, analytical way.
 You’ll go on visits, and we’ll bring in experts who’ll inform – and perhaps challenge – you with their experiences.
-For example, the Cambridge County Council Youth Offending team lecture on the course and even get students to take part in a mock trial.
+For example, youth offending practitioners lecture on the course and get students to take part in a mock trial.
 Our experts will share their experience with you and engage you in debates about ethical and academic issues.

 When you graduate, you’ll be confident, well-informed – able to identify and research a range of social problems, look at the policies that respond to them, evaluate those policies, and help to create and implement new policies if needed.